technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 04/Lab 04.md

     ![](./media/image124.png)

-2. Select the **three dots** at the top of the testing panel in the top-right of the screen.

-3. Select **Activity map** if not selected already.
+2. Select **Activity map** if not selected already.

-5. Select the **Refresh** button in Test Panel to **Start a new conversation** .
+3. Select the **Refresh** button in Test Panel to **Start a new conversation** .

-6. Type in !!What is Summit Realty group?!! and hit **send**.
+4. Type in !!What is Summit Realty group?!! and hit **send**.

-7. You will get a response from the uploaded file as in the screenshot below sinc eit has been added as the knowledge source to look for in the Fallback topic.
+5. You will get a response from the uploaded file as in the screenshot below sinc eit has been added as the knowledge source to look for in the Fallback topic.

     ![](./media/image125.png)